-(Q) A description of the Local Board's procurement system, including a statement of assurance that the procedures conform to the standards in Department of Labor (DOL) regulations set forth in 29 CFR Part 95, Part 97 and 2 CFR 200.
+(J) A description of the Local Board's procurement system, including a statement of assurance that the procedures conform to the standards in USDOL regulations set forth in 29 CFR Part 95, Part 97 and 2 CFR 200.
+Note that this should include details on how the Local Board would award emergency contracts when current contracts have been eliminated for just cause, in accordance with the Local Board's procurement system.

-The Board follows the Procurement and Contracting System Procedures of Frederick County Government These are included in Attachment C. The Board assures that its procedures conform to the standards in DOL regulations set forth in 29 CFR Part 97, Part 97 and 2 CFR 200.
+The Board follows the Procurement and Contracting System Procedures of Frederick County Government.
+Within the Frederick County Purchasing Regulations and Rules emergency purchases are noted.
+The Board assures that its procedures conform to the standards in DOL regulations set forth in 29 CFR Part 95, Part 97 and 2 CFR 200.

-(R) A description of any documentation to demonstrate that the acquisition, management, and disposition of property adhere to the Property Management Procedures taken from DOL regulations 29 CFR Part 97 and 29 CFR Part 95.
+(K) A description of any documentation to demonstrate that the acquisition, management, and disposition of property adhere to the Property Management Procedures taken from USDOL regulations 29 CFR Part 97 and 29 CFR Part 95.